atesztoth/js-binary-tree/README.md

 Implementation of a binary tree with both TS and flow support.

-_(Babel got me so upset I decided not to solve an issue \ regarding babel builds more on that later...)_

 ## How to use?
 Just import the `binTreeBuilder` to your project, and tell it what properties \
 you would like to see in the final result.